FasalZein/claude-bridge/README.md

 1. Install Bun (if needed)
 2. Install dependencies
 3. Create your configuration file (`.dev.vars`)
-4. Prompt for your API keys
+4. Prompt for your A4F API key
 5. Generate a user API key
 6. Install the `claude-bridge` command globally